ergest/sql_patterns/Book/chap7.md

 Let's look at example.
 We'll take the query from the previous chapter and turn all the CTEs into models.

-First we create a model that unions the post types into a single table/view.
+First let's tackle the `post_types` CTE.
+This is a very useful model for For that we create a model that unions the post types into a single table/view.
 Since we can, we use the `union_relations()` macro from the `dbt-utils` library:
 ```sql
 --listing 7.2 all_post_types_combined
 {{